JOIN US FOR URBIQUITY URBAN LAB ’19

 We are happy to confirm Tallinn as the host city for the 6th edition of Urbiquity Urban Lab!
 The Lab will focus on investigating the ways global urban issues manifest in specific contexts – concentrating on a single street with the aim to learn about Tallinn in general as well as challenges for cities around the world.
 The 2019 Urban Lab is part of the Tallinn Architecture Biennale satellite programme.

-The 6-day Urban lab offers a programme of walks, talks with local and foreign urban experts and group discussions, with the goal of gaining a deeper understanding of the current changes in the urban context.
+Focusing on the complex urban environment that characterizes contemporary Tallinn on the example of Kopli street, the 6-day Urban lab offers a programme of walks, talks with local and foreign urban experts and group discussions.
 You will be part of a multi-disciplinary team to discuss, learn and produce a body of work along the week.

 More information below!